tsonika/cancer-manuals/docs/modules/btp-module-velvet/velvet.md

 Therefore, it is often good practice to avoid unnecessary disk read/write.

+!!! hint "Tips"
     We could do what is called pipelining to send a stream of data from one command to another, using the pipe (`|`) character, without the need for intermediary files.
 The following command would achieve this:

     gunzip --to-stdout < SRR023408_1.fastq.gz | fastx_trimmer -Q 33 -f 4 -l 32 -o SRR023408_trim1.fastq
     gunzip --to-stdout < SRR023408_2.fastq.gz | fastx_trimmer -Q 33 -f 3 -l 29 -o SRR023408_trim2.fastq

 Now run `velveth` with a k-mer value of 21 for both the untrimmed and trimmed read files in `-shortPaired` mode.
 Separate the output of the